bigchaindb/bigchaindb/docs/server/source/production-deployment-template/add-node-on-kubernetes.rst

    $ kubectl --context ctx-1 apply -f bigchaindb/bigchaindb-dep.yaml

-See the page titled :ref:`How to Configure a BigchainDB Node` for more information about ConfigMap configuration.
+See the page titled :ref:`how-to-configure-a-bigchaindb-node` for more information about ConfigMap configuration.

 You can SSH to an existing BigchainDB instance and run the ``bigchaindb show-config`` command to check that the keyring is updated.